-My dad is a PhD scientist, and I probably first got interested in science as a kid roaming the halls of Saint Louis University Medical School and looking through my dad's microscope on snow days.
-And my mom is a hospital clinical laboratory scientist, so I kind of grew up in and around science without really noticing it.
+My dad is a PhD scientist, and I probably first got interested just keep showing up. in science as a kid roaming the halls of Saint Louis University Medical School and looking through my dad's microscope WHOM DO YOU MOST ADMIRE? on snow days.
+And my mom is a hospital clinical laboratory My dad.
+He is a PhD scientist, very dedicated to his students, scientist, so I kind of grew up in and around science without his trainees and his research, but every night he would be home really noticing it. making dinner for us.
+He really balanced having an academic career and a family.